Eigenvector centrality: Using the adjacency matrix to find eigenvector centrality

 In general, there will be many different eigenvalues $\lambda$ for which a non-zero eigenvector solution exists.
-However, the additional requirement that all the entries in the eigenvector be non-negative implies (by the Perron–Frobenius theorem) that only the greatest eigenvalue results in the desired centrality measure.
+However, the connectedness assumption and the additional requirement that all the entries in the eigenvector be non-negative imply (by the Perron–Frobenius theorem) that only the greatest eigenvalue results in the desired centrality measure.
 The $v^\text{th}$ component of the related eigenvector then gives the relative centrality score of the vertex $v$ in the network.
 The eigenvector is only defined up to a common factor, so only the ratios of the centralities of the vertices are well defined.
 To define an absolute score, one must normalise the eigenvector e.g. such that the sum over all vertices is 1 or the total number of vertices n.
 Power iteration is one of many eigenvalue algorithms that may be used to find this dominant eigenvector.
 Furthermore, this can be generalized so that the entries in A can be real numbers representing connection strengths, as in a stochastic matrix.